6oTeX/FlyBot/README.md

 ### Features

-Automod is a feature-rich discord bot with new features constantly being updated!
+FlyBot is a feature-rich discord bot with new features constantly being updated!
 Current features include

 * **Auto-Moderation**: Power auto-moderation to keep your discord server clean
 * **Powerful Moderation with Logging**: Moderate and log every action you take